Bhuvana15598/Bhuvana15598/README.md

 🛠 Tools & Technologies:

-Q# for quantum programming and circuit simulation Python for upcoming scientific and quantum workflows Git & GitHub for version control and collaboration Semiconductor simulation and modeling tools (planned)
+Q# for quantum programming and circuit simulation, Python for upcoming scientific and quantum workflows.
+Git & GitHub for version control and collaboration, Semiconductor simulation and modeling tools (planned)